aeberts/site-review-extension/README.md

-# Chrome Extension: Site Reviewer
+# Chrome Extension Template

-### Overview:

-The Site Reviewer Chrome Extension is a demonstration project designed to showcase testing strategies for Chrome extensions.
-It offers users the ability to rate and review websites directly within their Chrome browser.
-This extension aims to demonstrate best practices for testing Chrome extensions and highlights the importance of thorough testing in software development.
+This is a starting point for developing v3 Chrome extensions using Vite, React, and TypeScript.
+The default behavior is to record the number of visits to a site but this is just to illustrate the basic structure of the extension.

+Please note that this extension template is based on the [Site Review Extension](https://github.com/EduardoAC/site-review-extension/tree/master) but Eduardo AC.
+Many thanks to Eduardo AC for the original work and the great [blog post](https://medium.com/@byeduardoac/chrome-extensions-effective-unit-testing-with-jest-chrome-bc3edf3c171a) about developing and testing v3 Chrome extensions.

 ### Features:

-1. **Rating System:** Users can rate websites based on their experience, providing valuable insights to other users.
-2. **Review Submission:** Write and submit reviews for websites, sharing personal experiences and opinions.
+1. **Popup:** A popup window that shows a list of the sites the user has visited and the number of visits to each site.
-3. **Chrome Storage:** Reviews are stored locally in Chrome storage cache, ensuring data privacy and security.
+2. **Chrome Storage:** Visits are stored locally in Chrome storage cache.
-4. **Integration:** Seamlessly integrates with the Chrome browser, appearing as an unobtrusive extension icon.
-5. **Testing Strategies:** Demonstrates various testing strategies for Chrome extensions, including unit tests, integration tests, and end-to-end tests.
+3. **Testing Strategies:** Templates for unit tests, integration tests, and end-to-end tests as explained by Eduardo AC [here](https://medium.com/@byeduardoac/chrome-extensions-effective-unit-testing-with-jest-chrome-bc3edf3c171a).

 ### Get Started:

 1. **Clone Repository:** Clone the Site Reviewer repository from GitHub.
-2. **Install Dependencies:** Run `yarn install` to install the required dependencies.
+2. **Install Dependencies:** Run `bun install` to install the required dependencies.
-3. **Build Extension:** Run `yarn build` to build the extension.
+3. **Build Extension:** Run `bun run build` to build the extension.
-4. **Test Extension:** Run `yarn test` to execute tests and ensure the extension functions correctly.
+4. **Test Extension:** Run `bun run test` to execute tests and ensure the extension functions correctly.
 5. **Load Unpacked:** Open Chrome browser and go to `chrome://extensions/`.
 6. **Enable Developer Mode:** Toggle the Developer mode switch on the top right corner.
-7. **Load Extension:** Click on "Load unpacked" and select the `build` directory of the extension.
+7. **Load Extension:** Click on "Load unpacked" and select the build directory of the extension (default location is `dist`)
 8. **Ready to Use:** Once installed, the extension is ready to use, and the icon will appear in the browser toolbar.

 ### Usage:

-1. **Rating:** When visiting a website, click on the extension icon to rate and review the site.
-2. **Submission:** Submit your rating and review to contribute to the community feedback.
-3. **Chrome Storage:** Reviews are stored locally in Chrome storage cache, ensuring data privacy and security.
+TBD

 ### Testing Strategies: